omundy/dig250-game-art-dev/reference-sheets/Unity-Performance.md

 - Turn off Images components you don't need to avoid draw calls [#15](https://medium.com/@dariarodionovano/unity-ui-best-practices-40964a7a9aba)
 - [Do not use alpha to show / hide elements](https://medium.com/@dariarodionovano/unity-ui-best-practices-40964a7a9aba)
 - Be careful using `Canvas.ForceUpdateCanvases()` because there is a serious performance hit.
+- How to hide a Canvas [Disable the Canvas Component itself](https://create.unity.com/Unity-UI-optimization-tips)

 ### UI performance resources